bewue/Netvisix/README.md

 # Netvisix
 Netvisix listens on your local network interface and visualizes the network packet flow between hosts.
+There are binary packages for windows and linux.

 Feature requests and bug reports are welcome.